-The proposed land use change to PUD will make possible a unique and innovative use of the project site.
-This PUD will allow greater density, a greater number of bedrooms, and a greater number of building stories relative to what is currently allowed per the Land Development Code, which in turn supports the feasibility of workforce-rate units in the development.
-The PUD Ordinance will address density; permitted uses; access by car, pedestrians, bicycle, and transit.
+A SsCPA application has been submitted concurrently with this application requesting to change the FLU category of the project site from Urban Mixed Use High Intensity to PUD, and the applicant requests that the rezoning be considered at this time pursuant to §163.3184(12), Fla.
+Stat.
+The proposed rezoning will make possible a unique and innovative use of the site.
+This PD will allow greater density, a greater number of bedrooms, and a greater number of building stories relative to what is currently allowed per the Land Development Code.
+The PD Ordinance will address density; permitted uses; access by car, pedestrians, bicycle, and transit.

 The planning-level traffic analysis provided with this application demonstrates trip generation, trip distribution, and trip capture.
 There are no significant environmental features on this site.
-The PUD will ensure compatibility with the character of the surrounding area, including the high-density, high-intensity development to the north on University Avenue, elsewhere on SW 2nd and SW 4th Avenues, and the adjacent land within the Urban Core Future Land Use classification.
+The PD will ensure compatibility with the character of the surrounding area, including the high-density, high-intensity development to the north on University Avenue and elsewhere on SW 2nd and SW 4th Avenues, and the adjacent land within the Urban Core Future Land Use classification.

 This application is submitted concurrently with a rezoning application requesting the implementing Planned Development (PD) zoning, and the applicant requests that the rezoning be considered at this time pursuant to Sec. §163.3184(12), Fla.
 Stat.
-In addition, the PD requires inclusion of conditions dedicating 10% of the units to workforce-rate housing in perpetuity; such conditions are not allowed in a straight zoning category.
+In addition, the proposed PD requires inclusion of conditions dedicating 10% of the units to workforce-rate housing in perpetuity; such conditions are not allowed in a straight zoning category.
 The reservation will be memorialized in a recorded instrument, approved as to form by the City Attorney.